Introduction to MySQL LOWERCASE

 INSERT INTO LOWERCASE_DEMO VALUES ( 9, 'YOU GOT THIS !!');

 Now let us select the data from the table without applying the LOWER function.
-Output would be as below.
-Screenshot for the same.
-Here we could see that the data for the column ‘UPPERCASE_VALUE’ is in upper case.
-We are using the LOWER function and LCASE function to convert the characters into the LOWER case.
+The output would be as below—screenshot for the same.
+Here we can see that the column ‘UPPERCASE_VALUE’ data is in upper case.
+We use the LOWER and LCASE functions to convert the characters into the LOWER cases.

 Code: